Dinesh-D-Devops/WWT-What-s-Wrong-With-This/README.md

 ## **Exercise: WWT (What’s Wrong With This)**

 ### **Project Overview**
-*   **Objective:** Identify issues related to repository hygiene, data integrity, and configuration through observation and reasoning[cite: 1].
+*   **Objective:** Identify issues related to repository hygiene, data integrity, and configuration through observation and reasoning.

 ---